liquity/V2-gov/README.md

 Initiatives failing to be eligible for a claim during four consecutive epochs may be deregistered permissionlessly, requiring reregistration to become eligible for voting again.

+Claims for Initiatives which have met the qualifying minimum, can be claimed permissionlessly, but must be claimed by the end of the epoch in which they are awarded.
+Failure to do so will result in the unclaimed portion being reused in the following epoch.

+As Initiatives are assigned to arbitrary addresses, they can be used for any purpose, including EOAs, Multisigs, or smart contracts designed for targetted purposes.
+Smart contracts should be designed in a way that they can support BOLD and include any additional logic about how BOLD is to be used.

 ## Voting

+Users with LQTY staked in Governance.sol, can allocate shares in the epoch following the epoch in which they were deposited.
+Meaning a User should deposit LQTY, and then make allocation decisions at least one epoch later.

+Votes can take two forms, a vote for an Initiative or a veto vote.
+Initiatives which have received vetoes which are both: three times greater than the minimum qualifying threshold, and greater than the number of votes for will not be eligible for Claims and may be deregistered as an Initiative.

+Users may split their votes for and veto votes across any number of initiatives.
+But cannot vote for and veto vote the same Initiative.

+Each epoch is split into two parts, a six day period where both votes for and veto votes take place, and a final 24 hour period where votes can only be made as veto votes.
+This is designed to give a period where any detrimental distributions can be mitigated should there be sufficient will to do so by voters, but is not envisaged to be a regular occurance.

+## Snapshots

+Snapshots of results from the voting activity of an epoch takes place on an initiative by initiative basis in a permissionless manner.
+User interactions or direct calls following the closure of an epoch trigger the snapshot logic which makes a Claim available to a qualifying Initiative.